damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

        - Laser cutter
        - Etc.
  4. Identifying the mechanical interfaces/atachements to main body (refer to example of JPL open-source rover)
- 5. Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing)
+ 5. Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing and see the template)
     - Machining process
     - Sequence of process
  6. Structral assembly sequence